 Students registering for this class will register for the specific content area they seek certification in.
 Students seeking certification in another content area can take the class again to be certified in that area of specialty.
 This course covers a study of the secondary teaching methods which is field-based in the secondary classroom.
 The course is designed to provide the students with a variety of teaching strategies and skill building techniques in how to effectively bring about the teaching-learning process in a secondary classroom setting.
 Each student has the opportunity to apply their knowledge gained in the content to a variety of micro-teaching and curriculum planning experiences.
 Prerequisite: Admission into the Certification or MAT Secondary Education Teaching Program, or Consent of Advisor.

 Action research is a collaborative methodology which can be effective in creating school and community partnerships aimed at collecting and analyzing valid and reliable information for data-driven decision making.
 This course defines action research and reviews the historical and theoretical background of this research method.
 The student as teacher-researcher engaging in action research is a main focus.
-Skill in conducting the action-research process from planning to write up will be a major goal of the course.
-Students will design an action research plan in partnership with a GPSS high school or other school context and write up the study for possible publication.
-Students will be trained in the appropriate use of human subjects research and request IRB approval or exemption as determined by our Human Subjects Research Board.
-This is the capstone artifact for the Professional Certification Master's Degree Program.
-Must be enrolled in the MAT Program, or consent of advisor.
+Skill in conducting the action research process from planning to write up will be a major goal of the course.
+Students will design an action research plan, implement the plan, and write up the study for possible publication.
+Students will be trained in the appropriate use of human subjects research and the approval or exemption process as determined by our Institutional Review Board.

 This course is designed for perspective teachers in elementary education and examines the research and best practices in the selection, implementation, and evaluation of instructional strategies.
 This includes the development of lesson plans and connection to local and national standards.
 Students will have opportunities to apply their knowledge gained in a variety of microteaching and curriculum planning experiences.
 Prerequisite: Admission into the Certification or MAT Elementary Education Teaching Program.